sws2apps/organized-app/README.md

 • More printed schedules and form (like S-13 and more)

+We're so excited to bring all these features into life!
+Of course, it takes time to work on all of them...
+So if you would like to start using these features sooner (and if you have proframming skills) – you can help us with the development.
+Together we can create a better app for the whole brotherhood!

 ## Want to contribute?

 We really appreciate your volunteer spirit!
 You can contribute to the app in a few ways: